Skip to content

 • Novelty: ★★★★☆ — The combination of importance-aware injection and decoupled attention is innovative.

-• Technical Depth: ★★★★☆ — The condition analysis framework and TFEM design are thorough.
+• Technical Depth: ★★★★☆ — Comprehensive condition analysis system and TFEM design.

-• Experimental Thoroughness: ★★★★☆ — Multi-dimensional metrics, efficiency analysis, and ablations are provided, though the test set contains only 300 samples.
+• Experimental Thoroughness: ★★★★☆ — Multi-dimensional metrics, efficiency analysis, and ablations, though the test set is limited to 300 samples.

-• Practicality: ★★★★★ — Directly applicable to e-commerce scenarios with significant efficiency gains.
+• Value: ★★★★★ — Directly applicable to e-commerce scenarios with significant efficiency gains.